MircoBabin/GitNoob/README.md

 **Warning: GitNoob is a very opinionated tool.**

 GitNoob is a development tool for the Windows platform.
-It's purpose is never have to touch the git commandline again.
+The purpose is never have to touch the git commandline again.
 To forget all quirks of git and focus on programming.

 GitNoob solves the following problems: